vivier/phomemo-tools/README.md

 #### 2.2.1.
 GUI
 ##### 2.2.2.1.1.
 Pre-requisite

-The CUPS backend (phomemo) uses the Python pyBluez to connect to the printer, so be sure to install the required dependencies, for instance with Fedora:
+To connect using USB, you need python3-pyusb.
+For instance, on Fedora:
 ```
-   $ sudo dnf install python3-devel
+   $ sudo dnf install python3-pyusb
-   $ dudo dnf install bluez-libs-devel
-   $ sudo pip install pybluez
 ```

-SELinux seems to prevent the backend to create a bluetooth socket.
+On Fedora, SELinux seems to prevent the backend to create a bluetooth socket.
 If you have such error message in your syslog:

 ```